tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/TermsOfUse.md

 - A *group administrator* can add/remove members in the group and maintain all modules owned by persons that are member of the group.
 - A *country administrator* can maintain groups in the country and maintain all modules owned by persons that are member of these groups.
 - A *global administrator* can maintain groups in all countries and all modules.
-- A *meeting organizer* can maintain all submitted modules, which is needed to make corrections.
+- A *meeting organizer* can maintain all registrations of persons and modules.

 #### 3.3 User Consent
 A *user* with *administrator rights* may register other *persons* as owner of *modules*.